yrccondor/wp-webauthn/readme.txt

 = Which browsers support WebAuthn? =

 The latest version of Chrome, FireFox, Edge and Safari are support WebAuthn.
 You can learn more on [Can I Use](https://caniuse.com/#feat=webauthn).

+To use FaceID or TouchID, you need to use iOS/iPadOS 14+.

 == Screenshots ==